Limitless Horizons Ixil

 Chajul remains impoverished and deeply scarred by the violence of the war.
 The community is limited by many barriers to economic and community development, including political marginalization, physical distance from city resources, a lack of affordable and quality schools, and few professional opportunities.
 The area is also linguistically isolated, as many adults speak solely their Ixil language, only understood within a 45-minute radius of the town’s center, and lack Spanish skills needed to communicate outside the area.

-Chajul is primarily a subsistence farming community in which 93% of residents live in poverty and families struggle to feed themselves on an average income of $2 per day.
+Chajul is primarily a subsistence farming community in which ~70% of residents live in poverty and families struggle to sustain themselves on an average income of ~$400 per month for a family of 7.
 Many families live in one-room homes with a dirt floor where they cook on an open fire.
 Smoke gets trapped in the home, leading to respiratory illness.
 Without clean water, families struggle to stay healthy.
 The local diet consists chiefly of corn; the clapping sound of tortillas being made is ubiquitous throughout town.

 Nutrition2Nutrition1